alonshrestha/blog.alonshrestha.com.np/_posts/2019-09-04-Create-and-host-your-online-portfolio-for-free-Usign-Github.md

 ![](/assets/images/blog/2019-09-05/7.PNG)

-{% include successCallout.html heading= "Congratulation!!" content= "You have hosted  your online portfolio.
-Feel free to write me if you need any help." %}
+{% include successCallout.html heading= "Congratulation!!" content= "You have successfully hosted your online portfolio.
+Drop a comment below if you tried hosting you personal profile or if you have had any problems when doing so." %}